iancze/ShutterCorrect/README.md

 * Email: iczekala@cfa.harvard.edu
 * Organization: Harvard-Smithsonian Center for Astrophysics

-Calculate a shutter correction map for digital images.
-Primarily designed for correcting astronomical images to achieve the desired illumination.
+This project contains two scripts.
+The first, `createMap.py`, is to create the `shutter.fits` file from a set of dome or twilight flats.
+This only needs to be done once, and if you are using this code for the MMTCam, it has already been done for you.

+The second script, 'shutterCorrect.py`, is used to correct flat and science frames for shutter travel time.
+Its usage is detailed below.

+For CfA machines, Tom Aldcroft has built a full-featured Python 2.7 installation, which you can use this by updating your PATH as follows.
+This code will not work on the default Python installation by the CF (version 2.4), because it is painfully out of date:

+For csh or tcsh:

+ 	set path=(/data/astropy/ska/arch/x86_64-linux_CentOS-5/bin $path)

+For bash:

+	export PATH="/data/astropy/ska/arch/x86_64-linux_CentOS-5/bin:$PATH"

 ## Usage

 It only makes sense to apply the shutter correction to the flat field images and science frames, since it corrects for the illumination pattern of the CCD chip.
 Do not use shutterCorrect on bias or dark frames.
-That said, before using shutterCorrect, make sure your flat field and science frames have been bias and dark corrected (but not flat field corrected).
+That said, before using shutterCorrect, make sure your flat field and science frames have been bias and dark corrected (but not flat field corrected), and are trimmed to the same size as the `shutter.fits` file (in this case, 1024 x 1024 pixels).

 General help:

 	python shutterCorrect.py -h

-	usage: shutterCorrect.py [-h] [-f FILENAME [FILENAME ...]] [-l LISTNAME] [--exptime_kw EXPTIME_KW] [--binning BINNING]
+	usage: shutterCorrect.py [-h] [-f FILENAME [FILENAME ...]] [-l LISTNAME] [--exptime_kw EXPTIME_KW] [--binning {1x1,2x2}]
 				 [--prefix PREFIX]

 	Correct CCD images (flats and science frames) for shutter timing effects.